tess1o/go-ecoflow/README.md

-# Ecoflow API implementation via REST API in Go
+# Ecoflow API client via REST API or MQTT

-Ecoflow Rest API implementation in Go (no external dependencies) that allows to get list of linked devices, get all devices parameters and set devices settings. \
+This is an Ecoflow API client that allows you to get parameters from your `Ecoflow devices` either from `Ecoflow Rest API` (requires developer's `access token` and `secret token`) or from `MQTT` (requires user's `email` and `password`, the same as in Ecoflow mobile app).

+The client implemented via `Ecoflow Rest API` has much more functionality:

+1. You can get a specific parameter from your Ecoflow device
+2. You can get all current parameters from your Ecoflow device
+3. You can change parameters for your Ecoflow device
+4. You can list all linked Ecoflow Devices

+The MQTT version on the other hand allows to subscribe for the device's parameters changes.

+Important notice is that MQTT version requires only user's `email/password`, but using the client implemented via `Ecoflow Rest API` requires `Access Token` and `Secret Token` which you'll need to receive from `Ecoflow` (there is an instruction below).

-The library was tested on Ecoflow Delta 2 and Ecoflow River 2 (I don't have other their products)\
+The library was tested on Ecoflow Delta 2 and Ecoflow River 2.
-The Ecoflow documentation is not complete and sometimes hard to understand, thus some APIs might not work as expected

 ## Installation

-To get the library just use `go get` command:
-`go get github.com/tess1o/go-ecoflow`
+To get the library just use `go get` command: `go get github.com/tess1o/go-ecoflow`

-## Supported devices:
+## Supported devices

+Here is the list of devices for which the complete api (get and set device parameters) using Ecoflow REST API is
+implemented:

 1. Power Stations (regular ecoflow power stations, like Delta 2, River 2, etc)
-2. Power Stations (PRO)
+2. Power Stations (PRO versions)
 3. Smart Plug
 4. PowerStream Micro Inverter
 5. Smart Home Panel
 6. Wave Air Conditioner
 7. Glacier

-## Features
+## Features via Ecoflow Rest API

-The library allows to:
+This is the list of features implemented using Ecoflow Rest API:

 1. Get list of all linked devices
 2. Get specified parameters from a device